awsdocs/aws-elemental-mediastore-user-guide/doc_source/containers-view-details.md

    The container details page appears\.
 This page is divided into two sections:
    + The **Objects** section, which lists the objects and folders in the container\.
    + The **Container** policy section, which shows the resource\-based policy that is associated with this container\.
-For information about resource policies, see [Container Policies](policies.md)\.
+For information about resource policies, see [](policies.md)\.

 **To view the details for a container \(AWS CLI\)**
 + In the AWS CLI, use the `describe-container` command:

   ```
-  aws mediastore --region us-west-2 describe-container -–container-name=ExampleContainer
+  aws mediastore describe-container --container-name ExampleContainer --region us-west-2
   ```

   The following example shows the return value: